Lloyd Kahn

 Lloyd Kahn (born April 28, 1935) is an American publisher, editor, author, photographer, carpenter, and self-taught architect.
 He is the founding editor-in-chief of Shelter Publications, Inc., and is the former Shelter editor of the Whole Earth Catalog.
 He is a pioneer of the green building and green architecture movements.
 His book Shelter (1973) about DIY architecture, has sold more than 250,000 copies.

 He lives and works in Bolinas, Marin County, California.

 Early life

-Kahn became interested in construction at age 12 when working on his family's house in Central Valley.
+Kahn became interested in construction at age 12 when working on his family's house in the Central Valley.
 He earned a B.A. degree (1957) from Stanford University.

 During the late 1950s, while serving in the United States Air Force in Germany, Kahn ran the USAF newspaper for two years.
 He returned to California in 1960 to work as an insurance broker and in 1965 quit his insurance job and began work as a carpenter, eventually building four houses.